rogervila/laravel-schedule-loop/README.md

 ## About

-This package provides a `schedule:loop` command for Laravel that runs `schedule:run` every N seconds (60 by default)
+This package provides a `schedule:loop` command for Laravel that runs any command every N seconds (60 by default)

 ## Installation